david-hez-net/OpenTpCastUpdated/README.md

 ## Perquisites
 1. USB-to-LAN adapter [like this one](https://www.amazon.com/UGREEN-Network-Ethernet-Supports-Nintendo/dp/B00MYTSN18/ref=sr_1_11?sr=8-11)
 2. [RPI-IMAGER](https://www.raspberrypi.com/software/)
-3. SD-CARD from 4GB up to 128GB
+3. Micro SD-CARD from 4GB up to 128GB
 4. Basic knowlage in linux and networking

 ## Step one - Raspbian install to SD card
-1. Insert the new SD-CARD to your computer
+1. Insert the new Micro SD-CARD to your computer
 2. Open RPI-IMAGER
 3. Set "RaspBerry Pi Device as "No Filtering", Operating system as "OS Lite 32-bit", select the SD card and click next<br>
 ![1](pictures/rpi-imager-1.png)